 Application Default Credentials library support to define project ID, is also

 set to point to the active project in Console.

-Cloud Shell is globally distributed across multiple Google Cloud Platform regions.
+Cloud Shell is globally distributed across multiple Google Cloud regions.
 When you first connect to Cloud Shell, you will be automatically assigned to the closest available geographical region.
 You cannot pick your own region and in the event that Cloud Shell does not pick the most optimal region, it will try to migrate your Cloud Shell VM to a closer region when it is not in use.

 To view your current region, run the following command from a Cloud Shell session:

 The Cloud Shell container image is updated weekly to ensure prepackaged tools are kept up to date.
 This means Cloud Shell always comes with the latest versions of Cloud SDK, Docker, and all its other utilities.